A Chinese dragon statue at Nakornsawan Park in Thailand.

 Dragons are among the most popular and enduring of the world's mythological creatures.
 Dragon tales are known in many cultures, from the Americas to Europe to India to China.
-Some have suggested that because dragons are known around the world, they really existed at some point in the distant past — otherwise how could different cultures on different continents describe the same thing?
+Though they populate our books, films, and television shows, they have a long and rich history in many forms.

 Though most people can easily picture a dragon, people's ideas and descriptions of dragons vary dramatically.
 Some dragons have wings; others don't.
 Some dragons can speak or breathe fire; others can't.
 Some are only a few feet long; others span miles.
 Some dragons live in palaces under the ocean, while others can only be found in caves and inside mountains.